JHurdle91/Marlin/README.md

 #### Hotend PID

-Enable `PID_AUTOTUBE_MENU` to add an autotune cycle option to the LCD menu.
+Enable `PID_AUTOTUNE_MENU` to add an autotune cycle option to the LCD menu.

 ```C++
 // HICTOP i3